Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Experiments

 \subsection{Experiment Platform}

 \seclab{sys_env}

 The experimental platform is illustrated in \figref{setup}.
-We utilized the KAWADA Nextage robot, which features six degrees of freedom in each arm and one degree of freedom in the waist.
-A Robotiq Hand-E gripper is mounted on the end effector of each arm.
+We utilized the KAWADA NEXTAGE upper body humanoid robot, which features six degrees of freedom in each arm and one degree of freedom in the waist.
+A Robotiq 2F-140 two-finger gripper is mounted on the end effector of each arm.
 The workspace, constructed on an aluminum frame, contains two aluminum frames to be assembled, a shelf for connection components, and a tool stand for an electric screwdriver.

 \figref{setup}~(a) shows the simulation environment, which is implemented using Gazebo, an open-source 3D robot simulator, together with the ROS framework. \figref{setup}~(b) depicts the real-world setup, which replicates the simulation environment.
-In the real-world setup, a 4K vision camera (ORBBEC Femto Mega) is additionally used to capture RGB images, and audio input is acquired via a built-in PC microphone and converted to text using the Whisper model~\cite{radford2023robust}.
+In the real-world setup, a Logitech C980GR is additionally used to capture images, and audio input is acquired via a built-in PC microphone and converted to text using the Whisper model~\cite{radford2023robust}.

-The proposed system is implemented by integrating three key components: OpenAI o4-mini is utilized as the VLM for high-level reasoning and instruction understanding, GraspGen~\cite{murali2025graspgen} is employed as the grasp planner to generate robust 6-DoF grasp poses, and MoveIt is used for collision-free trajectory planning and motion control.
+The proposed system integrates three key components: OpenAI o4-mini for high-level reasoning and instruction understanding, GraspGen~\cite{murali2025graspgen} for generating robust 6-DoF grasp candidates, and the RRT-Connect planner implemented in MoveIt~\cite{kuffner2000rrtconnect,chitta2012moveit} for collision-free trajectory planning and trajectory execution.
+For the object-fixation task, GraspGen initially generated 100 6-DoF grasp candidates for each candidate-generation run.
+We discarded candidates that would collide with the aluminum-frame workbench or surrounding task objects.
+For each remaining candidate, we used the RRT-Connect planner implemented in MoveIt to plan a trajectory from the robot's initial pose and retained only candidates for which at least one collision-free trajectory was found.
+After this filtering, 15.1 feasible candidates remained on average per run (SD = 3.3; range: 10--20), and the resulting candidates were used as the \textit{Action Target} candidate set in the experiments.

+We employed the pre-trained o4-mini model in a zero-shot setting without task-specific fine-tuning.
+For the inference configuration, we set the \texttt{reasoning\_effort} parameter to ``medium'' and the model supports up to 100,000 output tokens.
+As the temperature parameter is not explicitly controllable in the reasoning-enabled mode, no additional tuning was applied.
+The input and output formats were structured using JSON to ensure reliable parsing.
+For the ablation study, we additionally utilized GPT-5.4-mini under two configurations: (1) \texttt{reasoning\_effort} = ``medium'' with 128,000 max output tokens, and (2) \texttt{reasoning\_effort} = ``none'' with \texttt{temperature} = 0.1 and 128,000 max output tokens.
+To improve reproducibility, we used fixed proprietary model snapshots: o4-mini dated April 16, 2025, and GPT-5.4-mini dated March 17, 2026.
+Both GPT-5.4-mini configurations used the same snapshot.
+All prompts and inference parameters were fixed across trials.